devchallenges-io/curriculum/2-responsive-web/1-html-css/6-css-unit.md

 CSS units can be divided into three main types:

-1.  **Absolute units**: These include pixels (px) and are fixed sizes that don't change based on other factors.
+1.  **Absolute units**: These include pixels (`px`) and are fixed sizes that don't change based on other factors.
 While they provide consistency across devices, they may not always scale well.
-2.  **Relative units**: These include em and rem.
+2.  **Relative units**: These include `em` and `rem`.
 Unlike absolute units, relative units adapt their size based on other properties such as the parent element's font-size or the root element's font-size.
 This makes them more flexible and suitable for responsive designs.
-3.  **Viewport units**: These include vw, vh, vmin, and vmax.
+3.  **Viewport units**: These include `vw`, `vh`, `vmin`, and `vmax`.
 Viewport units are relative to the size of the browser viewport (the visible portion of the webpage).
 They are useful for creating layouts that automatically adjust to different screen sizes.

 ## 1. Absolute Length Units